Yasasri16/Android/byuctf.md

 ![image](https://github.com/user-attachments/assets/f23c5e3a-7af1-4237-93ab-0b1f1958f24a)

-Our input is being sent to the method `check` of `FlagChecker` class.
+Our input is being stored in a variable named `flagAttempt` and sent to the method `check` of `FlagChecker` class.

 Navigating to FlagChecker class gave this crucial detail.